Carrroline/conformalpred/README.md

 ## Project Files

 - `runConformalBacktest.m`: The main MATLAB function for the Experiment Manager.
 It contains the full walk-forward logic with periodic retraining and selectable signal generation rules.
-- `test.m`: A standalone script for diagnostic purposes, such as validating the empirical coverage rate of the conformal prediction intervals. **(Recommended to rename to `validate_coverage.m`)**.
+- `validate_coverage.m`: A standalone script for diagnostic purposes, such as validating the empirical coverage rate of the conformal prediction intervals.
 - `runLSTMBACKtest.m`: A baseline backtest using only the raw LSTM model, useful for performance comparison.
 - `BacktestStrategiesUsingDeepLearningExample.mlx`: The original MathWorks example notebook that this project is based on.
 - `energyPrices.mat`: The raw energy futures price data required to run the backtests.